 Unless you were a hiring manager in a previous life, or come from a human resources background, you may never have conducted an interview before.
 There is lots of information online about this but we’ll run through a few key points here.
 Above all, we’d suggest practicing with members of your existing team before carrying out the interview in real life.
 And don’t worry – it does get easier with the more hires you make.

-Hiring a creative contractor for the first time is quite different (and much quicker) than hiring a full-time employee, but if you are looking to expand your team on a permanent basis there are a few hoops to jump through first.
-For everything you need to bear in mind from a legal standpoint, check out gov.uk or search online for laws and regulations applicable to your location.
+Hiring a creative contractor for the first time is quite different (and much quicker) than hiring a full-time employee.
+But, if you are looking to expand your team permanently there are a few hoops to jump through first.
+For everything you need to bear in mind from a legal standpoint, check out gov.uk for laws and regulations applicable to you.
 Or, if you’re simply looking for salary advice, give us a call or search our job board for similar roles.

 We hope you found this blog helpful.
-If you work at a start-up and are looking to make your first hire, feel free to give us a call to find out if working with a UX recruiter could help you.
+If you work at a start-up and are looking to make your first hire, feel free to give us a call.